Why echo is not produced in living room?

 An echo is caused by sound waves bouncing off a hard surface so that you hear the same sound again.
 Large rooms in homes can create echoes, especially if the room has mostly hard, bare surfaces, high ceilings or does not have much furniture.

-READ ALSO: Is it OK to be a few pounds overweight?
+READ ALSO: Is it rude to not greet coworkers?

 How is echo caused?